otmaneelallaki/HAX712X-DOS/README.md

 More generally, the result of our work will allow you to forecast the consumption on the date you choose with a certain accuracy.
 It will also be possible to forecast this consumption according to the source of electricity (nuclear, wind and gas).

-These predictions are made possible in part by obtaining very accurate and comprehensive data from the public electricity provider ENEDIS.
+These predictions are made possible in part by obtaining very accurate and comprehensive data from the collaboration : Open Data Réseaux Énergies (ODRÉ).

 The principal data show the consumption in Megawatt-hour of France each 30 minutes and precise the source of electricity.
+It is available on https://odre.opendatasoft.com/explore/dataset/eco2mix-national-tr/information/?disjunctive.nature&sort=-date_heure

 ## Group Membres